On the Shift Invariance of Max Pooling Feature Maps in Convolutional Neural Networks: Introduction

+CNNs process input images through convolutions and nonlinear pooling operations, transforming them into high-level feature vectors that are subsequently used for the task at hand.
+In image classification, the feature vectors are fed into a linear classifier.
+To achieve high classification accuracy, a convolutional network must preserve discriminative image features while reducing intra-class variability \citep{LeCun1998,Bruna2013}.
+An important and often desired property of CNNs is their ability to remain invariant to small input transformations, such as translations, rotations, distortions, or scaling \citep{Liao2010,Bruna2013,Sifre2013,Bietti2017,Wiatowski2018,Cahill2024}.

+In particular, an image in which the main subject is slightly shifted from its original position should retain its initial classification.
+The absence of this property, known as \emph{translation invariance} or \emph{shift invariance}, can negatively impact the model’s predictive performance.
+Consequently, a reliable model must learn this property through extensive training on large datasets.
+The main focus of this paper is therefore to assess whether shift invariance is inherently guaranteed by the model's architecture.
+Since perfect invariance is rarely achieved, we also the term \emph{stability} to refer to this behavior.

+More specifically, we focus on commonly observed phenomenon in CNNs when trained on image datasets: many convolution kernels in the first layer resemble band-pass oriented waveforms \citep{Yosinski2014,Rai2020}, referred to as \emph{Gabor-like filters}.
+Whether the features extracted by these filters remain stable under translations has been partly addressed by \citet{Azulay2019, Zhang2019}, who highlight that strided convolution and pooling operations can significantly diverge from shift invariance, due to aliasing effects when subsampling high-frequency signals.
+In response, \citet{Zhang2019, Zou2023} introduced antialiasing methods based on low-pass filtering, improving both stability and predictive performance---albeit at the cost of some loss of information.

-In the current paper, we show that, in certain situations, the first max pooling layer can actually \emph{reduce} aliasing and therefore recover stability.
-Inspired by Waldspurger's work \cite[pp.~190--191]{Waldspurger2015}, we unveil a connection between the output of this pooling operator and the modulus of complex Gabor-like coefficients, which is known to be nearly shift invariant.
-As hinted in section~\ref{sec:conclusion}, this can lead to an alternative solution to improve stability which, unlike the above papers, does not require losing information.
+In the current paper, we show that, under specific conditions that we establish, the max pooling operator can partially restore shift invariance.
+We unveil a connection between the output of the first max pooling layer and the modulus of complex Gabor-like coefficients, which is known to be nearly shift invariant.
+This work offers a promising direction for improving shift invariance in CNNs while preserving high-frequency information---unlike the previously-mentioned approaches.